twhite7/ugrad-handbook/README.md

-Undergraduate Handbook for the Department of Computer Science at the Unviersity of Virginia
+Undergraduate Handbook for the Department of Computer Science at the University of Virginia
 ===========================================================================================

 This is the LaTeX source of the UVa CS undergraduate handbook that is made available to all computing majors.
 The department has three undergraduate majors (BS CS, BA CS, and BS CpE).
 The source for the department's [graduate handbook](https://github.com/uva-cs/grad-handbook) is also available online.